MartGon/DungeonGen/README.md

  6. Click *File->Build Settings->Choose operative System->Build*

 ## About us

-  This game is part my bachelor thesis about procedural content generation in Ingeniería de Tecnologías de Telecomunicación on the University of Vigo.
+This game is part of my bachelor thesis about procedural content generation in Ingeniería de Tecnologías de Telecomunicación on the University of Vigo.